iterative/dvc.org/content/docs/studio/user-guide/prepare-repositories.md

 DVC Studio creates views by identifying datasets, metrics and hyperparameters defined in your Git repositories.
-These values are stored in your Git repositories as CSV, JSON or YAML files.
+These values are stored in your Git repositories as JSON or YAML files.
 You can add these values to your Git repositories in two ways:

 1. **Set up DVC repositories**: You can use [DVC](https://dvc.org/) and Git to